TilmanGriesel/WindScape/README.md

 That said, one thing always felt missing: a natural breeze.
 The constant airflow just doesn't replicate the soothing randomness of a gentle seaside wind.

 So I built a solution, The Breezer 9000.
 It’s a PWM controller powered by ESPHome, fully integrated with Home Assistant.
 It randomizes fan speed to create a calming, natural airflow pattern right at my desk.
-I love the result.
-Maybe you will too.
+I loved the result, kept working on it and WindScape was born.
 If you like this project, leaving a star would be lovely.

 ## Features